English Ladies' Orchestral Society

 Marian Arkwright.
-The conductor (a man) was Mr. J. S. Liddle, organist of St Nicholas' Parish Church in Newbury and also the conductor of the Newbury Choral Society from 1884 until his death in 1921.
+The conductor (a man) was Mr. J. S. Liddle, organist of St Nicholas' Parish Church in Newbury and also the conductor of the Newbury Choral Society from 1884 and from 1893 the Newbury Amateur Orchestral Union until his death in 1921.
 Liddle first organised a series of concerts featuring orchestras for female players in 1877.

 The orchestra held its rehearsals in London, and concerts were often held in provincial towns, often in aid of charitable causes.
 Its first public concert was given at Chelmsford in 1893.
 One later concert, held in Leeds on 29 October 1903, featured Max Bruch's op.
 28 Symphony conducted by Liddle, and Hubert Parry's Lady Radnor's Suite, conducted by the composer.
 The orchestra was still performing in 1910.